 Nursing 102 introduces the student to the nursing management of the medical-surgical patient with health conditions in a variety of healthcare environments.
 The concepts of health promotion and disease prevention are emphasized to improve a patient's physical and psychosocial health.
 The nursing process provides a framework for learning and incorporates a holistic approach to nursing care.
 This course will include a variety of concepts such as pain and medication management, nutrition, lab, and diagnostic interpretation.
 Patient centered care, integrating the concepts of caring, safety, and competency will be provided to patients with health concerns through clinical and simulation experiences.
 (Five credit theory: four credit clinical) (ASN and BSN course).
-Prerequisites & Notes NSG 101 Credits: 9 effects of drug therapy across the lifespan, cultural considerations, the role and responsibility of the nurse to provide safe, effective administration of drug therapy within a legal/ethical framework as outlined by the nursing process.
+Prerequisites & Notes NSG 101 interactions, adverse effects, and nursing implications of each drug classification using a body systems approach.
+The course will include the effects of drug therapy across the lifespan, cultural considerations, the role and responsibility of the nurse to provide safe, effective administration of drug therapy within a legal/ethical framework as outlined by the nursing process.
 (ASN Course).
-Prerequisites & Notes NSG 102 Credits: 3
+Prerequisites & Notes NSG 102